Enhancing Agentic RL with Progressive Reward Shaping and Value-based Sampling Policy Optimization: Methodology

 \subsection{VSPO (Value-based Sampling Policy Gradient)}

 GRPO suffers from the gradient degradation problem when all rollouts within their group have the same reward.
 The resulting advantages are zero, leading to zero policy gradients.
-This has two negative impacts. \begin{itemize} \item the number of valid samples in a batch decreases, increasing the variance of the corresponding gradient estimation, which leads to unstable training. \item the gradient signal of the batch is dampened, resulting in a decrease in sample efficiency. \end{itemize} To address this issue, we propose Value-based Sampling Policy Optimization (VSPO), an improved variant of GRPO.
+This has a negative impacts: \begin{itemize} \item the gradient signal of the batch is dampened, resulting in a decrease in sample efficiency. \end{itemize} To address this issue, we propose Value-based Sampling Policy Optimization (VSPO), an improved variant of GRPO.
 Unlike the dynamic sampling approach in DAPO~\cite{yu2025dapo}, which may be computationally intensive.
-VSPO replaces zero advantage samples with selectively sampling in the current batch, maintaining computational efficiency while improving gradient quality.
+VSPO replaces zero advantage samples with selectively sampling in the current batch, maintaining computational efficiency while improving sample utilization and model learning efficiency.